mhairolfahmi/Zyra-ecommerce-analysis-projects/README.md

 *  Zyra's customer base has expanded aggressively, growing from 616 in 2019 to 13,698 in 2023 at a 22X increase rate.
 *  Reapted customer have also have rose steadily at 10(1.62%) at 2009 to 1042(7,61%) in 2023 which making a total repated rate of 11.53 for this period of time.
 *  The majority of customer traffic originated from Search which made up about 70% of the total.
-*  Zyra email and facebook marketing only made up about 4-5% and 5-6% of total customer traffic, respectively which indicating limited impact to the customer growth.
+*  Zyra's email and facebook marketing only made up about 4-5% and 5-6% of total customer traffic, respectively which indicating limited impact to the customer growth.

 ## Recommendations